 Loss of focus, re-prioritized resources, lack of common overview, unexpected barriers or demotivation.

 1.Identify the problem by analyzing the core of the project, organization and results.

 3.Examine the factors that prevent the project from progressing and find the solutions that should be included in the project plan.
-Here, actions from strategy, team and the previous project development methods can come into play.
+Here, actions from the strategy, the team and the project development methods can come into play.